Skip to content

 fluvie list

 It prints one key per line.
+A file-based project needs no keys, so it needs no list.

 • Templates: render one definition per data row.